bluestatedigital/oscilloscope/README.md

 # Super Important Legal Note Kinda Sorta
 We're using code from Hystrix and Turbine themselves, and also from other projects/products.
 We/I have every intent to license things properly, but we may be missing the correct licensing at times.
 Please do not hesitate to file an issue if there's a licensing problem.
 Open source code is a godsend, but we all want to make sure code is being used rightfully and legally.

-You can reach out specifically to __toby@bluestatedigital.com__ about any licensing issues.
+You can reach out specifically to __toby@nuclearfurnace.com__ about any licensing issues.

 Other than that, all of the code that *is* ours uses the Apache License.
 Take it, fork it, switch - upgrade it.
 Go nuts.
 This land is my land, this land is your land, etc etc.